Digressive/On-Prem-AD-User-Creator-Utility/README.md

 * Randomly generated passwords for each user.
 * User names are generated from first name & a 3 digit random number.
 * The utility requires at least PowerShell 5.0.
-* This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016.
+* Tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016.

 ## Generating A Password File For SMTP Authentication